 - Authentication - Receiving party can verify the source of the message.
 For example verifying the authenticity of a website with a digital certificate.

 - Integrity - Here protecting information from being modified by unauthorized parties.

-- Confidentiality - More commonly, the biggest concern is be to keep information private.
+- Confidentiality - More commonly, the biggest concern is to keep information private.
 Cryptographic systems were originally developed to function in this capacity.

 - Non-repudiation - It provides protection against denial of one of the entities involved in the communication.
 Often, cryptographic tools are required to prove that a unique user has made a transaction request.
 It must not be possible for the user to refute his or her actions.

 In cryptography, a cryptosystem is a suite of cryptographic algorithms needed to implement a particular security service.
 Typically, a cryptosystem consists of algorithms for key generation, encryption, and decryption.
-Encryption and decryption algorithms referred as ciphers.
+Encryption and decryption algorithms referred to as ciphers.

 Ciphers can be categorized in the following way: